CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 **Anti-aliasing**

 Aliasing is the problem of artefacts on images as a result of discretization of pixels.
 This can be mitigated by taking more than one sample per pixel from regions around the center of the pixel.
 By performing stochastic sampled anti-aliasing, we are use a higher number of iterations to produce a sharper image.
 Stochastic sampled anti-aliasing definitely benefits from being implemented on the GPU because the rays generated for each pixel are always independent.
 This might be further optimized by launching more threads to per pixel.
 The exact effect cannot be known unless it is tried out.
 This depends on whether launching extra threads will help mask memory latency by doing more computations.
 Below is the comparison for 2000 iterations.

+The top image is before anti-aliasing is applied.
+The bottom one is after.

 ![BeforeAA](img/beforeAA.JPG)
 ![AfterAA](img/afterAA.JPG)